-Some hernias develop slowly over time and do not develop acute pain described above.
-As the hernia slowly enlarges, it can often cause tension on the muscles and the nerves around the hole.
+Some hernias develop slowly over time and do not develop acute pain as described above.
+However, as the hernia slowly enlarges it can often cause tension on the muscles and the nerves around the hole.
 This slow, chronic process, often results in aching, burning, throbbing, and generalized discomfort in the area of the hernia.
 This pain is different from the acute pain some patients experience in that it isn’t as sharp and intense; rather it’s more of a dull ache which can interfere with everyday activities.

 Hernia Symptoms – Referred Pain

 When the nerves within the groin get stretched from either an acute hernia, or a chronic hernia, the entire length of the nerve becomes irritated.
 This irritation in the nerve can cause pain to radiate, or be relayed to areas below or above the actual hernia.
 In the case of a groin hernia, this can mean pain in the lower abdomen, in the upper thigh, or into the scrotum and testes in men.
 Despite the hernia being reduced inside, the irritation of the nerves can lead to long standing discomfort in these areas.
 Even though the hernia is not in the exact area of the pain, it can be the cause of aches, pressure, burning, and other symptoms.

 Occasionally patients may have ongoing nausea, and sometimes even vomiting, due to their hernia.
 These symptoms can be mild and intermittent, or can be more severe.
 When the symptoms are mild, it is often caused by a small portion of the intestine trapped inside the hernia.
 When the intestine is able to pop into, and out of, the hernia the nausea may come and go.
 This causes intestinal blockages on and off, leading to nausea and vomiting which comes and goes almost at will.
 Hernia patients with these symptoms should be seen by a hernia specialist as soon as possible.